-- 3.1 Bullying - 3.1.1 According to the Ministry of Education and Child Care, bullying is defined as a pattern of repeated aggressive behaviour, with negative intent, directed from one person to another where there is a power imbalance.
-Bullying behaviour is a type of harassment and intimidation. - 3.1.2 This aggressive behaviour includes physical or verbal behaviour and is an intentional and purposeful act meant to inflict injury or discomfort on the other person.
-Bullying is a distinctive pattern of repeatedly and deliberately harming, intimidating, and humiliating others, specifically those who are smaller, weaker, younger or in any way more vulnerable than the bully.
-The deliberate targeting of those of lesser power is what distinguishes bullying from other forms of aggressive behaviour.
+- 8.1 According to the Ministry of Education and Child Care, bullying is defined as a pattern of repeated aggressive behaviour, with negative intent, directed from one person to another where there is a power imbalance.
+Bullying behaviour is a type of harassment and intimidation. - 8.2 This aggressive behaviour includes physical or verbal behaviour and is an intentional and purposeful act meant to inflict injury or discomfort on the other person.
+Bullying is a distinctive pattern of repeatedly and deliberately harming and humiliating others, specifically those who are smaller, weaker, younger or in any way more vulnerable than the bully.
+The deliberate targeting of those of lesser power is what distinguishes bullying from other forms of aggressive behaviour. - 9.
+Harassment: Any unwelcome or unwanted act or comment that is hurtful, degrading, humiliating, or offensive to another person is an act of harassment.
+Of particular concern is such behaviour that persists after the aggressor has been asked to stop.
+Any of the following behaviours could be considered harassment: - 9.1 Condescending treatment that undermines another's self-respect; - 9.2 Name-calling, teasing, disrespectful comments; - 9.3 Gossiping, spreading malicious rumours, "dirty" looks, social ridicule, public embarrassment; - 9.4 Social isolation ("freezing out" or rejecting others), exclusion from a group, threatening to withdraw friendship; - 9.5 Repeated unwanted communication;